spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 <%(/Expandable)%>

 <%(#Expandable title="What is a snapshot?")%>A snapshot is a representation of the state of a SpatialOS world at a given point in time.
 It stores each persistent SpatialOS entity and the values of their SpatialOS components’ properties.

+You can find out more about snapshots in the [GDK snapshot documentation]({{urlRoot}}/content/spatialos-concepts/generating-a-snapshot)
 <%(/Expandable)%>

 To launch a local deployment: